A Practical Georgia Itinerary for 7–10 Days (the country!)

 Day 6, stop 2: Grab lunch and settle into Newport Hotel

-Distance from last stop: 9 km/5.5 mi, 15-minute drive
+Distance from last stop: 9 km/5.5 mi, a 15-minute drive

 Time spent here: 1.5 hours

-You obvisouly don’t have to choose Newport Hotel for your night in Kutaisi, but I recommend you do.
+You obviously don’t have to choose Newport Hotel for your night in Kutaisi, but I recommend you do.
 It’s right in the city center, steps away from the Colchis Fountain, and in a baby blue Georgian heritage building.
 So, sleeping there counts as sightseeing!

 Plus, the onsite restaurant is one of the best in town.
-They have speedy, professional servers and high quality European food—basically everything is way above the Georgian standard.
+They have speedy, professional servers and high-quality European food—basically everything is way above the Georgian standard.

 Day 6, stop 3: Martvili Canyon (or Okatse Canyon)